-How Many Refugees Are There in the World and Where Are They Coming From?
+How Many Refugees are There in the World & Where are They Coming From?

 Do you ever wonder why someone would leave their home country to ask another to take them in?
 Do you wonder why they don’t use political or social means to address domestic issues they face at home?

 Most of us cannot begin to understand the plight of refugees.
 But, despite not being able to even imagine their experience, we can learn more about it and use that information to inform our action.

 A broad understanding of the conditions that are causing refugees to flee their countries provides a backdrop for the responsibilities and obligations of the global community.
 Small insights into the experiences of the people forced to flee their homes make more clear the lack of choice they have and the limitations these individuals have to address these problems on their own.

 *This article is the second of a four-part series discussing the global refugee crisis.
 If you missed the first article, “What is a Refugee?,” you can find that here.*

 There are currently 25.4 million people with refugee status globally.
 This number does not count the 3.1 million asylum-seekers or the over 40 million internally displaced people in the world.
 All together, that is 68.5 million people in the world forced from their homes, according to the UN Refugee Agency (UNHCR).
 The refugee population alone is only 3.3 million less than the total population of Texas—the second most populated state in the U.S.

 In 2017—two years ago—the United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator warned that the world faced the worst humanitarian crisis since World War II.
 The UN official warned that without a collective effort from the global community to provide for our refugees, they will, in remarkable numbers, starve amidst widespread famine or suffer from diseases such as cholera.
 Since these statements were made, the refugee crisis has continued to intensify.